yanofsky/dump1090-stream-parser/Readme.md

 # dump1090 stream parser

-This software takes a dump1090 stream and plops it into a sqlite database with a timestamp.
+This software takes a [dump1090](https://github.com/antirez/dump1090) stream of [ADS-B](https://en.wikipedia.org/wiki/Automatic_dependent_surveillance_%E2%80%93_broadcast) messages and plops them into a sqlite database with a timestamp.

 ## Useage